ATP World Tour Finals 2016: What does Andy Murray need to do to be the year-end No. 1?

-After spending nearly 7 years as the World No. 2, Andy Murray this year earned the title of World No. 1 after Novak Djokovic crashed out in a straight sets quarterfinal encounter to Marin Cilic at the recently concluded BNP Paribas Masters in Paris-Bercy.
+After spending nearly 7 years in the top 4, Andy Murray this year earned the title of World No. 1 after Novak Djokovic crashed out in a straight sets quarterfinal encounter to Marin Cilic at the recently concluded BNP Paribas Masters in Paris-Bercy.

-Murray, who would go on to win the title in Paris-Bercy, is now in top spot with 11, 185 points, while Djokovic is at 10,780, giving the Scot a 405 point lead, which although substantial considering Djokovic’s 8,000 point lead early in the season, is not much given Djokovic has a quick chance to make it up.
+Murray, who would go on to win the title in Paris-Bercy, is now in the top spot with 11,185 points, while Djokovic is at 10,780, giving the Scot a 405-point lead.
+But although that seems substantial considering Djokovic’s 8,000-point lead early in the season, it is not all that much given Djokovic has a quick chance to make it up.

-Defending 1,500 points here as opposed to Murray, who is defending only 200 at this tournament as a result of his single win in the Round Robin stages of the the tournament to David Ferrer in 2015.
+Djokovic is defending 1,500 points at the World Tour Finals as opposed to Murray, who is defending only 200 at this tournament as a result of his single win in the Round Robin stages of the the tournament – against David Ferrer – in 2015.

-On the back of form alone, one would expect Murray to win the tournament, and he is considered the favourite to win, with odds of 5/4 on him, with Djokovic’s lower at 11/8.
+On the back of form alone, one would expect Murray to win the tournament.
+And he is considered the favourite to win by bookmakers too, with odds of 5/4 on him, with Djokovic’s lower at 11/8.

-Given that the Serb’s points deficit is still quite low, it is still Murray on the back foot here in terms of making up his ranking.
-It’s given that Djokovic will have to be on his toes to successfully win the tournament, but here’s a look at how exactly he will get there.
+Given that the Serb’s points deficit is still quite low, and considering the fact that he has won the year-end championships four years in a row, it is still Murray on the backfoot here in terms of making up his ranking numbers.
+It’s given that Djokovic will have to be on his toes to win the tournament, but here’s a look at how exactly he can get there.

 Here’s a look at the points up for grabs: